raghadeidalmalki/Sensor-Fusion-Nanodegree-Udacity/Camera /Combining Camera and LiDAR /Object Detection with YOLO /README.md

 The size of the input image is controlled by the parameters ‘inpWidth‘ and ‘inpHeight‘, which is set to 416 as proposed by the YOLO authors.
 Other values could e.g. be 320 (faster) or 608 (more accurate).

 **Step 2: Prepare the Model**
-The file 'yolov3.weights' contains the **pre-trained network’s weights** and has been made available by the authors of YOLO

-The file 'yolov3.cfg' containing the **network configuration** is available for download, and the coco.names file which contains the 80 different **class names** used in the COCO dataset can be downloaded.
+The 'yolov3.weights' file contains the **pre-trained network’s weights**, the 'yolov3.cfg' file containing the **network configuration**, and the coco.names file contains the 80 different **class names** used in the COCO dataset (all can be found in the dat/yolo folder)

 The following code shows how to load the model weights as well as the associated model configuration: